MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/initialize-record-from-existing-record.md

   - D365CE
 ---

-# Initialize a row from existing row
+# Initialize a record from existing record

 [!INCLUDE[cc-data-platform-banner](../../../../includes/cc-data-platform-banner.md)]

-This sample shows how to use the [IOrganizationService.InitializeFromRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.initializefromrequest?view=dynamics-general-ce-9) message to create new rows from an existing row.
+This sample shows how to use the [IOrganizationService.InitializeFromRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.initializefromrequest?view=dynamics-general-ce-9) message to create new records from an existing record.
 You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/InitializeRecordFromExisting).

 ## How to run this sample